 Wheatgrass is typically sold as a juice made from the young grass of the wheat plant.
 Health food stores may sell the produce itself or products such as wheatgrass tablets, powder, or frozen juice.

 As for why the plant has so many fans—a major reason is that it packs a punch when it comes to nutrient density!

-Wheatgrass contains at least 13 vitamins as well as all 21 amino acids (including the 9 “essential” amino acids that your body is unable to make for itself).
-You need all of these nutrients to power up your immune system to protect you from damaging diseases.
+Wheatgrass contains at least 13 vitamins as well as all 21 amino acids (including the nine “essential” amino acids that your body is unable to make for itself).
+You need all these nutrients to power up your immune system to protect you from damaging diseases.

 How can wheatgrass help cancer patients?

 According to the Livestrong organization, chemotherapy treatments may suppress bone marrow activity, which can cause: